Heat Shrink Tubing – Use of heat shrink tubing

 Special requirements can be, for example, high temperature, chemical resistance, other approval / certificate or labeling.

 An adhesive-coated shrink tubing has a layer of hot melt adhesive on the inside that essentially fulfills two functions.
 To create a moisture barrier and a better grip between cable and shrink tubing.
-Adhesive lined shrink tubing is sometimes called dual wall.
+In short, we sometimes call our adhesive-coated shrink tubes dual wall.

-What diameter and degree of shrinkage (shrinkage capacity) is needed?
+What diameter and degree of shrinkage (shrinkability) do you need?

-Size should be chosen so that shrinkage occurs by at least 20% and a maximum of 80%.
+Choose the size so that shrinkage occurs by at least 20% and a maximum of 80%.
 The degree of shrinkage tells you how much the shrink tubing shrinks.
 Example of a degree of shrinkage 3: 1 with an unchrimped diameter of 45 mm shrinks down to 15 mm.
-Some shrinkage may also occur on the length of the tubing.
+Which means that some shrinkage takes place, in other words, also along the length.

 There is a thin / medium / heavy-walled heat shrink tubing.
 The wall thickness of the shrink tubing is always defined at maximum shrinkage.
 This means that the heat shrink tubing is always thinner before installation.
-A thin walled shrink tubing is more flexible, can be delivered on a roll and it shrinks faster.
-A thick-walled heat shrink tube insulates better and therefore provides better mechanical protection against special abrasion.
+Our thin-walled shrink tube is more flexible and it can also be delivered on a roll which is faster to shrink.
+A thick-walled heat shrink tube therefore insulates better and therefore provides better mechanical protection against special abrasion.

 Assortment of shrink tubing

-The shrink tubing is available in different shrinkage ratios from 2: 1 up to 6: 1 for different applications.
+The shrink tubing is available in different shrink ratios from 2:1 up to 6:1, however, for different applications.

 Användning av krympslang